Items in Blazor Timeline Component

 Blazor Timeline Component with String Content

-You can specify the template content for the items in the Content tag directive.
+Specify template content for items within the Content tag directive.

 @using Syncfusion.Blazor.Layouts